Chinese state media slam U.S. basketball's NBA in free speech row

 No one has been killed in several months of protests in Hong Kong, although scores - mostly protesters and journalists - have been hurt.
 The Sept.
 11, 2001, attacks killed 2,996 people and led to the U.S. invasion of Afghanistan.

+The NBA had planned to stage media events in Shanghai this week ahead of a preseason exhibition game between the Brooklyn Nets and the Los Angeles Lakers on Thursday.

+Organisers cancelled an event at a Shanghai school on Tuesday afternoon as well as an open training session with the Brooklyn Nets on Wednesday, though a “fans’ night” is still set to proceed as scheduled, despite a boycott by Chinese celebrities.

-Chinese state television has already canceled plans to air exhibition games played in China this week, saying in a statement that a country’s sovereignty and social stability were “not within the scope of freedom of speech”.
+Chinese state television has already halted plans to air exhibition games played in China this week, saying in a statement that a country’s sovereignty and social stability were “not within the scope of freedom of speech”.

 China has accused Western governments of stirring up anti-Beijing sentiment in Hong Kong, which has been roiled by months of sometimes violent protest.

-The furor comes against the backdrop of the U.S.-China trade war, which escalated in the last day with the U.S. government imposing visa restrictions on Chinese officials.
+The furore comes against the backdrop of the U.S.-China trade war, which escalated in the last day with the U.S. government imposing visa restrictions on Chinese officials.

-Reporting by David Stanway; Editing by Clarence Fernandez and Gerry Doyle
+Reporting by David Stanway; Additional reporting by Xihao Jiang; Writing by Darren Schuettler; Editing by Clarence Fernandez and Gerry Doyle